yashu1wwww/Google-map-auto-ratings/README.md

 # Google-map-auto-ratings-using-multiple-accounts

-## If it doesn't run, then fork it...

 ## I just created code for fun, whether it runs or not, that's it.

 Google map auto ratings using selenium with python on localhost